mikenoethiger/bank-server/readme.md

 ```

-(First enter the nc command, then the text you want to send to the server, make sure to terminate with two line breaks, otherwise the server waits for the end of the request.)
+First enter the nc command, then the text you want to send to the server.
+Make sure to terminate the request with two line breaks, otherwise the server waits for request termination (this is part of the [Protocol](#protocol).)

 # Run with Docker

-Alternatively use the docker image from [Dockerhub](https://hub.docker.com/repository/docker/mikenoethiger/bank-server) to run the server and/or client.
+Alternatively use the docker image published on [Dockerhub](https://hub.docker.com/repository/docker/mikenoethiger/bank-server) to run the server and/or client.
 You can find some examples in the following.

-## Server Usage
+## Docker Server Usage

 Run server on (default) port `5001` in foreground (will be deleted upon `CTRL+C`):